bzhan/mars/hhlpy/README.md

 * Download Wolfram Engine and install it: https://www.wolfram.com/engine/
 * Get a license for Wolfram Engine and activate it.
-* If you use the standard installation path, HHLPy should be able to find it automatically; simply run `python -m hhlpy`.
-* If you see the message `Please install Wolfram Kernel ...`, you need to set the environment variable `WolframKernel` to the path of the file `WolframKernel` or `WolframKernel.exe` that comes with the Wolfram Engine installation.
-Then restart your terminal and run `python -m hhlpy`.
+* If you use the standard installation path, HHLPy should be able to find it automatically.
+If you use a nonstandard installation path, you need to set the environment variable `WolframKernel` to the path of the file `WolframKernel` or `WolframKernel.exe` that comes with the Wolfram Engine installation.
 * If you see the line `Socket exception: Socket operation aborted.` in the terminal, you probably still need to activate your license.